feder1402/chatmate/knowledge/structured/Darnell/Legends of PPLSI - Darnell and Traci Self Captions.md

 # Legends of PPLSI - Darnell and Traci Story

+This tells Darnell and Traci Self story, from humble beggining to became successful entrepreneurs.
+It covers their early struggles, their belief and faith, their gratefulness and humility, and their commitment to empowering others.

 ## Introduction: Entrepreneurial Journey
 Once we decided to be entrepreneurs, it was not a cakewalk from there.
 We're from the Washington DC, Maryland area.
 My father drove the Metro Bus, and my mother worked for the government.
 We didn't have a lot of money, so I worked retail all through college to make extra money.